Spectral triples for the Sierpinski Gasket: Spectral triples on the Sierpinski gasket

-Now we prove that formula \eqref{formulaE3} reproduces a multiple the Kigami energy on the gasket.
-In the following Theorem, a result of Jonsson \cite{Jo} on the regularity of the trace of a finite energy function on an edge of the gasket, will imply that the Kigami energy on the gasket can be recovered via the spectral triple only if $\a$ is not too close to 1.
-In this section, when $f$ is a continuous function on the gasket, $\ce[f]$ denotes its Kigami energy.
+Now we prove that formula \eqref{formulaE3} reproduces a multiple of the standard Dirichlet form on the gasket.
+In the following Theorem, a result of Jonsson \cite{Jo} on the regularity of the trace of a finite energy function on an edge of the gasket, will imply that the standard Dirichlet form on the gasket can be recovered via the spectral triple only if $\a$ is not too close to 1.
+In this section, when $f$ is a continuous function on the gasket, $\ce[f]$ denotes the values of the (possibly infinite) standard Dirichlet form on $f$.
 Let us first observe that

 However, the following holds.